saelthavron/txeo/mkdocs/docs/api-reference/matrix-io.md

 # MatrixIO

-`txeo::MatrixIO` is a class designed for convenient reading and writing of matrix data from and to text files.
+`txeo::MatrixIO` is a **txeo** class designed for convenient reading and writing of matrix data from and to text files.
 It supports flexible formatting options including custom separators and floating-point precision control.

 ## Constructors